Protein-Interactions/BolognaMaster/practicals/tutorial_on_searching_DrugBank_and_ChEMBL.md

 	a.
 Do the two molecules have the same pharmacodynamics features?
 - Mechanism of action
 	a.
 Do the two molecules have the same mechanism of action?
-- Targets
+- Interaction partners
 	a.
-Do the two molecules have Targets in common?
-If yes, which one(s)?
-- Experimental targets
-	a.
-Do the two molecules have Enzymes in common?
-If yes, which one(s)?
+Do the two molecules have interaction partners in common?
+If yes, which one(s) are "Targets" and which "Enzymes"?
+In order to retrieve this information you have to go to ```Browse > Drug targets``` and query the database by drug name.
 - Toxicity in pregnancy and nursing
 	a.
 Are the two molecules equally toxic/non toxic?
 - Chemical structure